Traditional Tuscan Cecina

 Ingredients

-The ingredients of traditional Tuscan cecina are economical and typical of humble peasant cuisine, not only in Tuscany; legumes were the main source of protein and turning them into flour allowed for more satisfying dishes suitable for convivial moments.
+The ingredients for traditional Tuscan cecina are economical and typical of humble peasant cuisine, not just Tuscan; legumes were the main source of protein, and milling them into flour allowed for more satisfying dishes suitable for social gatherings.

 • 1 1/2 cups chickpea flour